 If you think that not updating your WordPress website isn't a big deal, including your themes, plugins, scripts, etc. You'd better grab yourself a drink, take five minutes out to read this post.
 Hopefully, it's not already too late for you.

 “My website is working fine, so why bother?”

 “Can’t risk it; it may break my website.”

-“I just did a complete update, two years back.”
+“I just did a complete update, six months ago, it's fine!”

-These are some of the common responses by website owners when they are asked why they haven’t yet updated their WordPress website version to the latest released version.
+These are some of the common responses by website owners when asked why they haven’t bothered to update their WordPress website version to the latest released version.
 After all, as the adage goes -

 “If it isn’t broken, don’t fix it.”

 However, in the case of WordPress-powered websites, following this adage can have disastrous consequences.